tweag/python-monorepo-example/___-__-__-linear-sort.md

 permutation of the input.
 In addition, we were able to preserve proof that returned list is ascending without any changes in existing data types.
 And this is a good properly of the linear types that we are able to provide additional guarantees without large changes in existing codebase.
+Sometimes we want to prove more facts about the sort, for example to proove that sorting function has desired complexity; such facts could not be proven a linear type framework.

-This is not full prove of the sorting, we may still want to prove that our sort function has required complexity or other interesting properties.
-But using linear types as a lightweight framework was enough to make our sorting functions safer, so that we need to trust less of the codebase.
+Still linear types provide a lightweight framework, that is enough to make our sorting functions safer, so that we need to trust less of the codebase.